kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

     background: $primary-color
 }</pre>
 <h2>Clubbing and Nesting</h2>
 From the start, I wanted to write CSS in modular pattern (yes of course, we can add comment blocks and give proper indentation but yet it's not actually the modular).
 In JavaScript, we can define functions or create modules.
 And all its respective like properties or variables have limited scope.
+In Sass, we can go in a nested way.
+It's more like clubbing the code into one wrapper.

-Many times, we required CSS grouping to give the same CSS properties to multiple elements.
+Many times we required CSS grouping to give the same CSS properties to multiple elements.
 But Sass has different grouping mechanism and this is the first thing, attracted me to use Sass!
 Yes, I started using Sass because it allows nesting flow to define CSS.
 We can build parent-child relationship with the elements.

 Let's have an example of the Navigation component/element to understand the nesting.

 [Tweet "Using #Sass means, thinking of #CSS as a #component."]

 Navigation is an essential component for any project.
-Below is sample CSS to manage the navigation horizontally on a web page.
+Below is a sample CSS to manage the navigation horizontally on a web page.

 <strong>Sample CSS for Navigation</strong>
 <pre>nav{ background: #eee; }